1 Monitoring the condition of the mother during the first stage of labour

 - On the mother: Inadequate progress of labour due to poor uterine action in the first stage, and poor maternal effort in bearing down during the second stage of labour.

 - On the fetus: Fetal distress due to hypoxia.
-This often results from incorrectly managed cephalopelvic disproportion.
+This often results from prolonged labour due to cephalopelvic disproportion.

 1-52 How can you prevent maternal exhaustion?